Transforming science education through research-driven innovation

 The program’s classroom materials and associated teacher professional learning materials are:

-Learn more about each unit below.
+Learn more about select units below.

 This 6th grade unit on weather, climate, and water cycling is broken into four separate lesson sets.
 In the first two lesson sets, students explain small-scale storms.
 In the third and fourth lesson sets, students explain mesoscale weather systems and climate-level patterns of precipitation.
 Each of these two parts of the unit is grounded in a different anchoring phenomenon.